awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-https-example.md

       }
   }
   ```

-+ The following is a sample request payload for a the `echo` operation\.
-You will then send HTTPS PUT request to the endpoint, using the following data in the request body\.
++ The following is a sample request payload for an `echo` operation\.
+You send an HTTPS PUT request to the endpoint, using the following data in the request body\.

   ```
   {